-If you must enable or disable particular checks, use the clang-tidy command-line format in your .clang-tidy files.
+To enable or disable particular checks, use the clang-tidy command-line format in your .clang-tidy files.
 The command-line format specifies a comma-separated list of positive and negative globs: positive globs add subsets of checks, and negative globs (prefixed with -) remove subsets of checks.